gregtatum/npm-keyframe-animator/README.md

 ### `sceneGraph`

 The scene graph can be any type of object that represents your scene.
-The individual properties on this graph are accessed in the scene graph using "key.path" syntax.
+The individual properties on this graph are accessed in the scene graph using "key.path[0]" syntax.

 ### `keyframes`